cryptogogue/vol-node-cpp/README.md

 ### Proof of Personhood

 While the Volition protocol was designed to be used in permissioned scenarios, participation in the Volition CCG mining network will eventually be public through "[Proof of Personhood](https://en.wikipedia.org/wiki/Proof_of_personhood)."
-For this, we will rely on third party KYC/AML vendors to issuing digital identities within a pluggable identity framework: miners will be able to go to an independent KYC/AML vendor, receive a digital identity, use that identity to agree to Volition's mining Terms of Service and then participate in the network.
+For this, we will rely on third party KYC/AML vendors to issue digital identities within a pluggable identity framework: miners will be able to go to an independent KYC/AML vendor, receive a digital identity, use that identity to agree to Volition's mining Terms of Service and then participate in the network.
 Miners will not need to get permission from us or anyone else.

 We like this approach because it strikes a sensible balance between trustlessness (Volition is trustful) and decentralization (no single entity controls access).

 Our vision is not a single, private ledger for one project or a universal public ledger for all projects, but many independent "public permissioned" ledgers, one for each publisher or project.
-And of course, once a miner has a valid digital identity, that can participate in as many different ledgers as they desire.
+And, of course, once a miner has a valid digital identity, they can participate in as many different ledgers as they desire.

 ### Warning